axelvaldez/radical-companies/_posts/rCompanies/PRADERA MEDIA/2022-05-09-RADICALS-LIVE.markdown

 </table>

 <h1>Format</h1>
- <p>The format is inspired by the HBO series Iconoclasts which featured &ldquo;an hour of personal conversation and storytelling.&rdquo; There are no &ldquo;hosts&rdquo; or &ldquo;guests,&rdquo; it is simply people talking about their journeys, going against the grain of traditional beliefs and institutions, projecting what the world would be like if they were wildly successful in their efforts.</p>
+ <p>The format is inspired by the HBO series <span style="font-size:smaller; ">ICONOCLAST</span>s which featured &ldquo;an hour of personal conversation and storytelling.&rdquo; There are no &ldquo;hosts&rdquo; or &ldquo;guests,&rdquo; it is simply people talking about their journeys, going against the grain of traditional beliefs and institutions, projecting what the world would be like if they were wildly successful in their efforts.</p>

 <h1>Modality</h1>
  <table>